 Click here to learn more about how the charging system on an ATV works.

-A bad cell will cause the battery to overheat when charging
+A bad battery cell or other internal battery faults may cause the battery to overheat when charging.

-If your regulator/rectifier checks out fine, the problem is likely with the battery itself.
+If your regulator/rectifier checks out fine, the problem is likely with the battery.

 A battery is divided into cells, each holding a specific portion of the battery’s overall voltage.
-When one cell goes bad, it will negatively affect the combined voltage of the battery.
+When one cell fails, it will negatively affect the combined voltage of the battery.

 A 12V battery is typically 2.2V x 6 cells, which equals 12.6V nominal voltage.
 They are designed to be charged with a charge voltage of about 14.5V.
 If one cell shorts, often from internal sulfation, you are left with only five working cells.
 2.1V x 5 cells equal only 10,5V nominal voltage.